Online video platform Vimeo plunges in debut after IAC spin-off

-Shares of online video platform Vimeo Inc (VMEO.O), which was spun off from InterActiveCorp (IAC.O), were down 9.5% on their debut on Nasdaq on Tuesday.
+(Reuters) -Shares of online video platform Vimeo Inc, which was spun off from InterActiveCorp, were down 9.5% on their debut on Nasdaq on Tuesday.

 The company’s stock opened at $47.15 a share, compared to $52.08 a share on Monday.
 Vimeo was trading on a when-issued basis since last week.
 Its shares later plunged to $44 each on Tuesday.